skipperkongen/gym-hello/README.md

-A very simple template for OpenAI Gym environments
+A minimal template for OpenAI Gym environments

 ## Installation